 |Amount per serving|

 |Total Fat 13g||17%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Nothing is as pleasing to eat on a cold day as a hot bowl of soup.
 And cabbage and potatoes are traditional, easily stored root vegetables that lend heartiness to meatless but completely satisfying wintertime meals.
 Put them together in a soup with a handful of other ingredients you probably already have on hand, and you've got a winning combination.

-The flavor of this tasty cabbage and potato soup is enhanced by butter and (optional) parsley and paprika.
 Additional root vegetables—onion and carrots—contribute a boost of flavor and nutrients.
 Evaporated milk increases the heartiness factor and supplies a creaminess that is sure to please.

 Serve the soup with bread or crackers for a filling meal that will warm you up on even the coldest fall and winter days.